 Wearing a mask is nothing new for adults and kids in Singapore (thanks a bunch, Covid…).
 And before that, there was the haze.
 And with the haze comes N95 masks, which leads us to the question… are N95 masks safe for children?

-It’s one thing to wear a breathable cotton mask, but how about the heavy-duty N95 masks that are used by healthcare workers?
-Of course, when the Singapore haze reaches hazardous levels (or when we’re panicking from the pandemic), we all want to protect our children.
+It’s one thing to wear a breathable cotton mask, but how about these heavy-duty N95 masks?
+Of course, when the Singapore haze reaches hazardous levels, we all want to protect our children.
 But before you make your child wear any kind of mask, it’s essential to know that not all masks are suitable for kids.
 They could restrict your child’s breathing – and you must never put a mask on a baby.

-To help separate fact from fiction around masks for children, HoneyKids spoke to Dr Michael Lim, Consultant, Paediatric Pulmonary & Sleep Service at National University Hospital, and Dr Natalie Epton, Specialist Paediatrician and Neonatologist at International Medical Clinic for some sound advice.
+To help separate fact from fiction around masks for children, HoneyKids spoke to Dr Michael Lim, Consultant, Paediatric Pulmonary & Sleep Service at National University Hospital, and Dr Natalie Epton of SBCC Baby & Child Clinic, for some sound advice.

 So, are N95 masks safe for kids?
 Let’s ask the doctors…

 We’ve heard that masks can make breathing more difficult.
 Can kids wear them if we head outdoors during the haze?